 1.2.4 Commission and acquisition expenses

-The commission ratio was 18 % compared to 1% in 2020.
-The higher commission ratio compared to prior year is attributed to increased broker business as well as improved retention on foreign denominated policies which had the effect of reducing commission income.
+The commission and acquisition expense ratio stood at 20% compared to 18% in 2021.
+The higher commission ratio compared to prior year is attributed to increased broker business relative to other channels of business.

 1.2.5 Underwriting Profit